 Before you start searching

 The Australia Council for the Arts is the Australian Government’s arts funding and advisory body.
-A search of their grants will provide you with guidelines regarding funding for a variety of art forms and areas including Aboriginal and Torres Strait Islander arts, Community Partnerships, Dance, Inter-arts, Literature, Music, Theatre, Visual arts, Market Development, Arts Organisations and Audience Development.
+A search of their grants will provide you with guidelines regarding funding for both individuals and groups with a variety of grants available to support fellowships, career development, touring, leadership and more.

 Creative Victoria provides direct support to Victoria’s arts sector through a range of funding programs.

 Together, these programs are designed to stimulate high quality, diverse arts activity across the state; strengthen Victoria’s reputation as a centre for artistic excellence and creativity; and ensure that all Victorians have opportunities to participate in and enjoy the arts.

 VicHealth adds strength to other organisations working in health promotion through the provision of funding and other resources.

 The Foundation for Regional & Rural Renewal (FRRR) have a variety of grants open at different times throughout the year to support communities to achieve social and economic aims.

 For a grants calendar and further details go to https://www.frrr.org.au/grant_calendar.php

 APRA AMCOS covers the rights and uses of music, for both local and international songs, for the benefit of music creators and music customers.
 APRA AMCOS deliver funds to hundreds of initiatives across Australia and New Zealand.

 The National Association for Visual Arts (NAVA) offers a range of grants, awards and scholarships to support and develop the work of visual artists, craft and design practitioners.